Equal Employment Opportunity Policy Statement

 This program shall ensure greater utilization of all persons by identifying the underutilized groups in the workforce and making special efforts to increase their participation in recruitment, selection, training, and development, and upward mobility programs and any other term, condition, or privilege of employment.
 When necessary, University of North Carolina School of the Arts will provide reasonable accommodations for applicants and/or employees with disabilities when doing so will enable them to successfully perform the essential job functions of the job or benefit from training.
 UNCSA is also committed to preventing any harassment based on race, color, national origin, religion, sex, age, sexual orientation, gender identity, gender expression, genetic information, disability, veteran status, or political affiliation, including sexual harassment.

 Program objectives and timetables shall be established to reduce and eliminate the underutilization of all groups through the equal employment opportunity plan and program.
-Responsibility for the development of this plan and program is assigned to the Equal Employment Opportunity Officer, the Director of Human Resources, who reports to the Chief Operating Officer.
+Responsibility for the development of this plan and program is assigned to the Equal Employment Opportunity Officer, the Associate Vice Chancellor and Chief Human Resources Officer, who reports to the Chief Operating Officer.
 However, responsibility for the implementation of the EEO compliance program will be shared by all managers and supervisors.

 The equal employment opportunity program will be evaluated and monitored continuously.
 Periodic reports on the progress of this program will be presented to the Chancellor by the EEO Officer.